 If one is able to keep all of these things in check, one will have the world at one’s fingertips.

 Kipling makes use of several literary devices in ‘If—.’
-These include but are not limited to repetition, enjambment, and caesura.
+These include but are not limited to repetition, anaphora, enjambment, and caesura.
 The latter is a formal device that occurs when the poet inserts a pause into the middle of a line.
 This might be done with punctuation or with the meter.
-For example, lines one and two of the second stanza which read: “If you can dream—and not make dreams your master; / If you can think—and not make thoughts your aim.”
+For example, lines one and two of the second stanza read:

 Just glancing at the poem, the reader is immediately hit with the word “If—.”
 Not only is it the title of the poem, but through his use of repetition, Kipling emphasizes the word throughout the entirety of his work.
-This makes the poem move, and the reader is working his or her way through the poem in order to get to the effects of what will happen if he or she is able to accomplish all that is contained in the poem.
-Kipling does not disappoint: the reader discovers what will happen in the final two lines of the work.
+This makes the poem move, as the reader is working his or her way through it in order to get to the effects of what will happen if he or she is able to accomplish all that it mentions.
+Kipling does not disappoint.
+The reader discovers what will happen in the final two lines of the work.

 Enjambment is another interesting device, one that occurs when the poet cuts off a line before the natural stopping point of a sentence or phrase.
 For example, the transition between lines two and three of the second stanza as well as one and two of the third stanza.